department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/va-loan-funding-fee.md

 </div>

-<h2>Do I have to pay a VA funding fee?</h2>
+<h2>Will I have to pay a VA funding fee?</h2>

-Most Veterans have to pay a VA funding fee when getting a VA-backed or VA direct home loan.
+If you're using a VA home loan to purchase a home or refinance a mortgage, you'll need to pay a funding fee.
+A VA funding fee is a percentage of your total loan amount.

-<strong>You don’t have to pay a VA funding fee if you</strong>:
+<strong>You don’t have to pay a VA funding fee if one of these is true.
+You're:</strong>
-- Have a service-connected disability and receive VA disability compensation
+- Receiving VA compensation for a service-connected disability, <strong>or</strong>
-- Have a service-connected disability and are eligible for VA disability compensation, and have not received retirement or active duty pay
+- Eligible to receive VA compensation for a service-connected disability, but you're receiving retirement or active-duty pay instead, <strong>or</strong>
-- Are a surviving spouse of a Veteran who died in service or from a service-connected disability
+- The surviving spouse of a Veteran who died in service or from a service-connected disability

 <h2>How does a VA funding fee work?</h2>